nhtnhanbn/nhtnhanbn.github.io/_repository/msa.md

 Nevertheless, the presidencies of some prominent clubs, including the largest Monash club, are controlled by the Labor Left.

 C&S is a division of the MSA, governed by presidents of its affiliated clubs.
 C&S Officers and Executive are elected by these presidents, independently of the MSA.
 At least 6 of the 9 2023 C&S Office Bearers, including 3 of the "top 4" positions, have also been elected to the MSA on the Together ticket.
+Another hails from the Labor Left.

 The C&S Executive has the power to disaffiliate clubs, depriving them of recognition, funding and other benefits.
 The Socialist Alternative Club was deregistered in this way and at some point they were banned from campus entirely.
-In 2023, the Monash Association of Debaters, among the most successful debating societies globally and historically host of MSA election debates, was [deregistered](https://drive.google.com/file/d/18xScmWDJNxH0k3lbZ-tzZgKJ4q7YqKWe) (appeal pending).
-The MAD President at the time is associated with the Labor Left and had previously been elected to the MSA on a Student Voice ticket (serving alongside a 2023 C&S Office Bearer from Together among others).
+In 2023, the Monash Association of Debaters, among the most successful debating societies globally and historically host of MSA election debates, was [deregistered](https://drive.google.com/file/d/18xScmWDJNxH0k3lbZ-tzZgKJ4q7YqKWe) with no dissenting vote by the C&S Executive (overturned on appeal by the C&S Council comprising all club presidents).
+The MAD President at the time of the C&S Executive deregistration decision is associated with the Labor Left and had previously been elected to the MSA on a Student Voice ticket (serving alongside a 2023 C&S Office Bearer from Together among others).

 ### Documents